A look at the latest releases, plus what's new in paperback.

 We learn too of his daughter Cass, whose absence haunts his days, as he films a biopic and searches for answers about the leading women in his life.

-As a narrator, Alex can be elusive, forcing the reader to sift through half-remembered memories - but on occasion being plunged into the past with the smallest description of a smell, sound or touch.
+As a narrator, Alex can be elusive, forcing the reader to sift through half-remembered memories - but on occasion being plunged into the past with the smallest description of a smell, sound or

-He brings to life the overwhelming humanness of Mrs Gray and his struggle to reconcile his relationship with her and her son Billy, but all with the manner of a distant relative holding court from a comfortable armchair.
+He brings to life the overwhelming humanness of Mrs Gray and his struggle to reconcile his relationship with her and her son Billy, but all with the manner of a distant relative holding court from

 Ancient Light may not be to everyone's taste, but for those who persevere, it proves an elegiac tale of lost love, grief and hope.